Louise Marson with sculptural work.

 Research

-From the oyster farms of South Australia to the Queen Victoria Markets
+From the oyster farms in New South Wales and South Australia

 Archival Documentation